Steps to Performing a ROPA, ROPA preparation steps, record of processing activities steps, DPO Solutions NY

 Lack of documentation will be heavily weighted in the event of a breach in the computation of fines.
 Case history from federal, state and country agencies cite lack of documentation regularly in the computation of penalties.

-(up to the max €20m / 4% of global annual turnover in the case of GDPR).
-In other Jurisdictions such as the US, fines may vary widely depending on the number of people impacted and the agencies leading the investigations.
+(Under GDPR the top tier of fines is up to a max of €20m or 4% of global annual turnover).
+In other Jurisdictions such as the US, the FTC and OAG will fine non-compliant entities by the number of people impacted and the degree of negligence.
 Many cases relate to lack of transparency which is a key part of the reason for having up-to-date records.

 What About Data Processors?